replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/certificate.md

 ---
 title: TLS Certificates
-description: Collect and analyze information about a certificate key pair
+description: Collect and analyze information about a certificate key pair.
 ---

 ## TLS Certificate Collector

-The `certificate` collector can collect information about a certificate key pair on the host
+To collect information about a certificate key pair on the host, use the `certificate` collector.

 ### Parameters

 In addition to the [shared collector properties](/collect/collectors/#shared-properties), the `certificate` collector accepts the following parameters:

 #### `certificatePath` (Required)
-Include unmounted partitions in the analysis.
+Includes unmounted partitions in the analysis.
 Disabled by default.

 #### `keyPath` (Required)
-The minimum acceptable size to filter the available block devices during analysis.
-Disabled by default
+The minimum acceptable size to filter the available block devices during the analysis.
+Disabled by default.

 ### Example Collector Definition